- About us

 - Advertisement Poster on Australia-PNG Regional Settlement Arrangement: English | Multi-Languages | Dari | Pashto

 The Travel Advisory for Pakistan has been reviewed and reissued on Tuesday, 9 September 2014

-This Advice was last issued on Wednesday, 20 August 2014.
-This advice contains new information in the Summary and under Safety and security (anti-government demonstrations are taking place in Islamabad and may occur in Rawalpindi, Lahore and other cities across Pakistan.
-Australians should avoid all demonstrations).
+This Advice was last issued on Tuesday, 09 September 2014.
+This advice contains new information in the Summary and under Additional information: Natural disasters, severe weather and climate (heavy monsoon rains are currently causing widespread flooding in parts of north-eastern Pakistan, resulting in over 200 deaths).
 We continue to strongly advise Australians to reconsider their need to travel to Pakistan overall due to the unpredictable security situation, including the high threat of terrorist attack, kidnapping and sectarian violence.

 Further information is in the travel advice for Pakistan and our travel bulletin available at www.smartraveller.gov.au.

 Subscribe to receive e-mail updates when travel advisories change.

 Are you an Australian visiting or living in Pakistan?